 The Foundation is currently engaged in the following projects:

-- The Children's School, an independent startup elementary program
+- The Children's School of Art and Science, an independent startup elementary program

 - Local and national education conferences